Holladay, Utah: History

 Holladay is the oldest continuously inhabited settlement in Utah, since Salt Lake City was abandoned for a time in 1857 when Johnston's Army occupied the city.

 Cottonwood, a nearby settlement, was always associated with "Holladay's Burgh," and the area was first designated "Big Cottonwood," and later, as one of Salt Lake County's unincorporated communities, as "Holladay-Cottonwood".

 Another center of settlement is the area settled in the mid-19th century by Rasmus Knudsen, now known as Knudsen's Corner.
 This area lies in the extreme southeastern corner of the city and is split with neighboring Cottonwood Heights.

+Olympus High School opened in 1953.

 In the 1960s the Cottonwood Mall was constructed in Holladay, it being Utah's first enclosed shopping mall.
 The mall was closed down in 2007 after a plan to turn the mall into a European-style outdoor shopping village was announced.

-The city was incorporated on November 29, 1999 as Holladay-Cottonwood, and the name was shortened to Holladay on December 14 of that year.
+The city was incorporated on November 29, 1999, as Holladay-Cottonwood, and the name was shortened to Holladay on December 14 of that year.
 Holladay City operated under the "strong mayor" form of government from 1999 until 2003, when the "council-manager" form was adopted.
 The mayors of Holladay have been Liane Stillman (1999 to 2001), Dennis Larkin (2001 to 2003), Dennis Webb (2003 to 2014) and Robert Dahle (2014 to present).
 The city's first manager was Randy Fitts (2003 to 2016).
-Members of the City Council have included Edward D.P.
-Lunt, Sandy Thackeray, Steven Peterson, Jim Palmer, Grant Orton, Daniel Bay Gibbons, Jeffrey Fishman, Hugo Diederich, Lynn Pace and Patricia Pignanelli.
-Known for its fine old homes, heavily wooded lots, the controlling of commercial development and the preservation of open space have been the chief political issues in Holladay's recent history.
+Known for its fine old homes and wooded lots, the controlling of commercial development and the preservation of open space have been the chief political issues in Holladay's recent history.

-Holladay has experienced growth via 4 annexations.
-Expanded borders attribute to the bulk of Holladay's residential growth, the most recent being in 2015.
+Holladay has experienced growth via four annexations, the most recent being in 2015.
+The bulk of Holladay's residential growth is due to these annexations.
 As Holladay shares borders with neighboring cities of Murray, City of Millcreek and Cottonwood Heights, the municipal boundaries are established.